MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-job-queues-schedule-tasks.md

 The **Scheduled Tasks** page in [!INCLUDE [prod_short](includes/prod_short.md)] shows which tasks are ready to run in the job queue.
 The page also shows information about the company that each task is set up to run in.
 However, only tasks that are marked as belonging to the current environment can run.

-For example, if the current company is in an environment that is a copy of another environment, all scheduled tasks are automatically stopped.
+For example, all scheduled tasks stop if the company is in an environment that's a copy of another environment.
 Use the **Scheduled Tasks** page to set tasks as ready to run in the job queue.

 > [!NOTE]
 > Internal administrators and users can schedule tasks to run.
 Delegated administrators cannot.

 ## <a name="the-my-job-queue-part"></a>The My Job Queue Part

-The **My Job Queue** part on your Role Centre shows the job queues entries that you have started, but which are not yet finished.
-By default, the part is not visible, so you have to add it to your Role Centre.
+The **My Job Queue** part on your Role Centre shows the job queues entries that you've started but aren't finished.
+By default the part isn't displayed, but you can add it to your Role Centre.
 For more information, see [Personalise Your Workspace](ui-personalization-user.md).

-The part shows which documents with your ID in the **Assigned User ID** field are being processed or are queued, including those related to background posting.
-The part can tell you at a glance whether there has been an error in the posting of a document or if there are errors in a job queue entry.
-The part also lets you cancel a document posting if it is not running.
+The part shows the following information:

+* Which documents with your ID in the **Assigned User ID** field are being processed or are queued, including documents that are posting in the background.
+* Whether there was an error when posting a document or in the job queue entry.

+The My Job Queue part also lets you cancel a document posting.

 ### <a name="to-view-an-error-from-the-my-job-queue-part"></a>To view an error from the My Job Queue part